 Harm reduction aims to reduce the negative consequences of substance abuse through programs that promote safer drug use.

-Harm reduction is a non-judgemental approach to reducing the negative impact that drugs and alcohol can have on an individual and in society.
+Harm reduction is a non-judgemental approach to reducing the negative impact that substances can have on an individual and in society.
 It recognizes the dangers associated with substance abuse, and also accepts that some people have no desire to live substance-free.

 The foundational aspects of harm reduction are:

-The goal of most addiction treatment programs is abstinence, while harm reduction therapy celebrates “any positive change.”
+For most addiction treatment programs the goal is abstinence, while harm reduction therapy celebrates “any positive change.”
 The hierarchy of positive change starts with goals that are realistic but not as desirable and works toward goals that are desirable but not always realistic.

 It may also cause them to hide their drug use, which increases the chance of unsafe practices.
 Sharing needles and engaging in unprotected sex (a practice that may be increased by drug use) can lead to the spread of disease.
 Obtaining drugs from disreputable sources and uncontrolled use can lead to overdose.